Question: What is theophylline?

 Question: What are possible theophylline side effects?

-Answer: The side effects include:
+Answer: The side effects of theophylline include:

 - fast, pounding, or irregular heart beat

 Question: If I have side effects of theophylline early on, when can I expect side effects to disappear?

 Answer: Many people do not have side effects of theophylline.
 If you have side effects early on, they often disappear after the first week of treatment.
 If side effects persist, or if they make you uncomfortable, notify your doctor.
 Other medicines and illnesses also cause these symptoms.
 If you experience side effects at the start of therapy, the first four days can be the worst, with side effects improving after that.

 Question: Once I'm on theophylline, how does the doctor regulate it?

 Answer: The doctor will look at improved symptoms, any signs of side effects, and a blood test to measure theophylline when regulating your theophylline dose.
 If your breathing is more difficult, or side effects increase, notify your doctor.

 Answer: A theophylline level is a measure of theophylline in the bloodstream.
 This is used to regulate the dose.
 A blood level between 5-15 µg/ml often gives good relief of symptoms with the fewest side effects.
 Some people may do better with a level less than 5 µg/ml.
 If the level is greater than 15, there is an increased risk of side effects.